 Does your mom or dad’s car suddenly have more dents and scrapes than usual?
 Have they recently been ticketed for several traffic violations, putting an end to their streak of flawless driving?
-If so, it may be time for you to discuss reducing their time behind the wheel — or giving up their keys altogether.
+If so, it may be time for you to discuss reducing their time behind the wheel — or stop driving altogether.

 Asking your older parent to stop driving can be extremely difficult.
-In fact, a survey conducted by Pfizer and Generations United found more respondents said the hardest conversation they had with their senior parents was over driving — not their finances, final wishes, or wills.
+In fact, a survey conducted by Pfizer and Generations United found more respondents said the hardest conversation they had with their senior parents was not their finances, final wishes, or wills.
+It was about driving.

 Seven helpful tips to talk about taking away the car keys